michaellerickson/reason/README.md

 [Introduction Video] <br />
 [Form, Space & Order] <br />
-the cartesian plane can be quantified as instances. this allows what computers see to approach the limit of human reason.
+the cartesian plane can be quantified as instances. this allows what computers see to approach the limit of human reason. <br />
 [What] <br />
 every pixel in every frame are defined so objects are understood at the most basic level.<br />
 [Why] <br />